Using the Downloaded Reports

 The table is now recalculated to display a weekly summary with days booked instead of hours.

 If we wanted to limit the data set to a specific set of values, we can add those fields to the Filters box.
-The Resources worksheet contains a pivot table with the bookings filtered by their Confirmed field value, showing only those bookings which aren't in the waiting list.
+The Resources Confirmed worksheet contains a pivot table with the bookings filtered by their Confirmed field value, showing only those bookings which aren't on the waiting list or tentative.

-To display bookings that are on the waiting list, you can select the Waiting value in the filter dropdown.
+To display bookings that are on the waiting list or tentative, you can select the Waiting or Tentative value in the filter dropdown.

 Here, we’re using a custom field called “Location” to filter to resources in South Africa by dragging the field name into the Filters pane.